 Halloween is perhaps the only time of year when watching someone get stabbed in the back is considered top-tier entertainment.
-(I'm convinced the "H" in Halloween stands for horror.)
 Masked figures?
 Bring them on.
 Haunted houses?
 Prime real estate.
 Dolls that come alive in the night?
-Already on my wish list.
+On our wish list.
 Women doing some serious witchcraft?
-Icons in my eyes.
-It's safe to say a scary movie and October 31 go together—like a scary PB&J. (If you're in the mood for something more family-friendly, check out our list of Halloween films that aren't too scary.)
+Icons in our eyes.
+It's safe to say classic horror movies (or even ones that aren't too scary) and October 31 go together.

-Perhaps you're planning on staying in with friends this All Hallow's Eve and need a movie rec or you're looking for some seriously creepy makeup inspo.
+Perhaps you're planning on staying in with friends this All Hallow's Eve and need a movie rec or you're looking for some creepy makeup inspo.
 Maybe you need some costume inspiration—that's not a cat—this year or you just want to be scared by something that isn't your newsfeed.
 Then you've hit the jackpot with this list, my friend.
-Get ready to sleep with one eye open.
+Get ready to sleep with one eye open because below you'll find the best Halloween movies of all time.

 'The Addams Family' (1991)